core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If the peer is a CAPABLE device, it SHOULD store Latest Master Secret and Latest Master Salt on disk.

    As an exception, this does not apply to possible temporary OSCORE Security Contexts used during a key update procedure, such as CTX\_1 used during the KUDOS execution.
-That is, the OSCORE Master Secret and Master Salt from such temporary Security Contexts MUST NOT be stored on disk.
+That is, the OSCORE Master Secret and Master Salt from such temporary Security Contexts are not stored on disk.

 * The peer MUST store Latest Master Secret and Latest Master Salt in volatile memory, thus making them available to OSCORE message processing and possible key update procedures.